Although they look like bumblebees, the carpenter bee is an insect that can do great damage to your home.

 Few important things you need to remember when using these additives are:

-- The NBS 30 additive is usually meant for building’s exterior
+- The NBS 30 additive is usually meant for a building’s exterior

 - When applying put on nitrile gloves and a face mask for protection